 Although the HERO 8 is still a powerful performer, the HERO 9 is substantially better (and slightly bigger/heavier) by almost every metric you can think of, as well as packing brand new tricks (webcam, anyone?) that place it firmly at the top of the pile.
 Head to our GoPro HERO 9 Black review for more on this model, or see exactly how it differs from the older model in our GoPro HERO 8 Black vs GoPro HERO 9 Black face-off.

-With a dramatically improved body and a host of other innovations, the GoPro HERO 8 Black seized the throne previously belonging to the HERO 7 Black and at release was without a doubt the best GoPro around.
-Even with the HERO 9 taking the top slot, the HERO 8 Black remains an excellent camera, and arguably the best bang for buck.
+The GoPro HERO 8 Black was a big upgrade on the H7, introducing a dramatically improved body and a host of other innovations.
+Even with the HERO 9 taking the top slot, the HERO 8 Black remains an excellent camera.
+It arguably delivers the best bang for buck, and is probably the best GoPro for most people's uses.

 Visually the HERO 8 Black looks pretty similar to the HERO 7 Black, but its body is sleeker, it has cleaner lines and a lens that’s not quite as proud.
-Unlike its predecessor, the HERO 8 Black does away with the need to seat it in a frame attachment in order to mount the camera to anything.
-Instead, two ‘fingers’ fold out from its base allowing you to directly fit it to a mount or any other compatible accessory.
+The main difference though it that unlike its predecessor, the HERO 8 Black doesn't need to be seated in a frame attachment to be connected to a mount.
+Instead, two 'fingers’ fold out from its base allowing you to directly fit it to a mount or any other compatible accessory.

 As you'll discover in our GoPro HERO 7 Black vs HERO 8 Black comparison, while the older H7 Black does pretty much everything the HERO 8 Black can, the newer camera is just slightly better at it all.
-For most, choosing between the two will come down to how deep your pockets are.
 Check out our GoPro HERO 8 Black review for more of we thought of that model.

 The HERO 7 Black is getting on in years, but it is still a solid action camera.
-The HERO 7 Black can do pretty much everything that the newer (and pricier) HERO 8 Black can, but the newer model has a few tweaks that mean it does it slightly better.
+The HERO 7 Black can do pretty much everything its immediate successor can, but the HERO 8 Black has a few tweaks that mean it does it slightly better.

 So what is it missing compared to the newer HERO 8?
 The body is slightly less sleek, and you'll need to add a frame before you can mount it to anything.
 The software is also not quite as good – although it still knocks competitors' efforts out of the park.
 Just like the HERO 8, you can shoot up to 4K in stunning clarity, even in low light.
 Dial in 1080p/240fps to harness the camera's ultra high frame rate and add slick slo-mo cuts to your videos.

-You may not have Hypersmooth 2.0 here, but the original Hypersmooth stabilisation technology is still absolutely excellent, and can be relied up to bring fluidity to your shots, whether you’re bouncing down a rock-strewn mountain on your bike or shredding slopes on your snowboard.
-In the photography department, you're getting 12MP HDR shots (again, the HERO 8 has improved HDR software, but the original is still extremely good), and the HyperSmooth-aided TimeWarp produces stunning time-lapse clips, even in the absence of the TimeWarp 2.0 upgrade.
+While the newest GoPros boast Hypersmooth 3.0 stabilisation technology, HERO 7 owners will have to make do with the original Hypersmooth.
+But while it's not quite as good as later iterations, OG Hypersmooth is still absolutely excellent, and can still be relied up to bring fluidity to your shots, whether you’re bouncing down a rock-strewn mountain on your bike or shredding slopes on your snowboard.
+In the photography department, you're getting 12MP HDR shots (again, later models have improved HDR software, but the original is still extremely good), and the HyperSmooth-aided TimeWarp produces stunning time-lapse clips, even in the absence of the later upgrades.

-Overall, if you're wanting absolutely the very best GoPro, it's the HERO 9.
-But the HERO 7 is still a capable action camera, and will be plenty good enough for most people's needs.
+So while the HERO 7 isn't the best GoPro around it's still a capable action camera, and will be plenty good enough for many people's needs.
 Head to our GoPro HERO7 Black review to find out more.
 This point is also where DJI's efforts start to look like strong competitors – check out our GoPro HERO 7 Black vs DJI Osmo Action faceoff for more on that.

 If your budget won't stretch to the Black edition, or you don't need that much tech, the cheaper GoPro HERO 7 Silver edition offers plenty of great features with only a handful of compromises.
 Stabilised 4K/30fps footage looks fantastic and gives you plenty of angles to work with in your edits.
 With a top frame rate of 60fps (at 1440p), slo-mo isn't the Silver’s strongest suit, so you’ll need to stump up for a Black model if that’s a deal-breaker.